jordanneil23/SpawnMob/README.txt

 Changelog
 Version 4 (Clean Slate)
 COMMANDS ARE CHANGED IN THIS VERSION!
-As you can see this is a new repository and this is the fist commit, the reason for this is that version 4 barely uses any code from the original version made by xmlns.
-That's why this is the "Clean Slate" version.
-Now for the changes and new features.
 New Features:
 Horses
 Spawn on player works fully again